-- 1. Teaching certificate in matching area (Middle, Adolescence) in hand or pending
+- 1) Teaching certificate in matching area (Middle, Adolescence) in hand or pending

-- 2. Transcripts from all previous colleges (3.0 GPA out of 4.0 is the working standard)
+- 2) Transcripts from all previous colleges (3.0 GPA)

-- 3. References (2)
+- 3) References (2)

 - a.
 Ability to do graduate work

 - b.
 Success as a teacher

-- 4. Interview
+- 4) Interview

-- 5. Writing sample
+- 5) Writing sample

+- 6) Test scores: GRE, MAT or another substantially equivalent test

-- 6. Additional information, if requested by program director.
+- 7) Additional information, if requested by program director